Yashvi2307/RoyalQuizCampus/README.md

 4. Random questions at each play
 5. Can be played offline
 6. Database to store questions
+7. Native android app
-7. Good and extensible UI
+8. Good and extensible UI
-8. Compatible with Android API-15 and above
+9. Compatible with Android API-15 and above

 ## Author